 (Original on Academic and Student Affairs, Executive Office of the President and Provost letterhead)

-Shelley Kostrinsky, Assistant Vice Provost for Academic Personnel, Office of Academic Personnel
+Melissa Petersen, Assistant Vice Provost for Research Compliance, Office of Research

-Thank you for your willingness to serve on the University of Washington’s Human Resources Data Domain Council.
+Thank you for your willingness to serve on the University of Washington’s Research Data Domain Council.
 This committee is part of a new stewardship approach developed in conjunction with the University’s revitalization of data governance.
-The Human Resources Data Domain council is charged with developing a cohesive approach to stewarding the University’s personnel data — an approach that derives the most value from relevant data while managing risk.
+The Research Data Domain council is charged with developing a cohesive approach to stewarding the University’s research data — an approach that derives the most value from research-related data while managing risk.
 This is a one-year appointment.

 In 2006, the UW formed a Data Management Committee to provide support and advice regarding the administration, access and use of UW data.
 The committee appointed data trustees and custodians to steward University data.
 In 2017, the provost charged a Task Force with redesigning and updating the UW’s data governance model.
 The updated model was launched in 2019.